wkirschbaum/smartphoneanalysis/README.md

-# smartphoneanalysis
+# Smartphone Data Analysis
-collect and clean smartphone data for analysis
+Collect and clean smartphone data for analysis